+The IRS audited the taxpayers tax returns.
 The IRS agreed that the tax benefit rule did not apply to the surviving wife’s farming activity.
 That was not in dispute.

 Instead, the IRS argued that the husband’s estate had to include income in Year 3 in the amount of the tax benefit he received from his prior deduction for the farm inputs, due to the tax benefit rule.
+Tax litigation ensued.

-About the Tax Benefit Rule
+The Tax Benefit Rule

 The tax benefit rule requires an amount be included in income in the current year in the amount of the tax benefit the taxpayer received in a prior year, if the assumptions underlying the deduction in the prior year turn out to be false.

 For example, if a sole proprietor deducts the costs of supplies in year 1 and then uses the supplies personally in year 2, he must include an amount in income in year 2 equal to the tax benefit from year 1.
 This is required because the assumption in year 1 that the item would be used in a business, rather than the item being used personally, turned out not to be true in year 2.
-Without this rule, taxpayers would be able to deduct the same expense in year 1 and then again in year 2.
+Absent this rule, taxpayers would be able to deduct the same expense in year 1 and then again in year 2.
 This would create an impermissible double deduction.

 The tax benefit rule is summarized using a four-part test.
 This test says that: